spacedsweden/docs/docs/whatsapp/whatsapp-introduction.md

 To be able to authenticate the access token needs to be passed.
 For all WhatsApp end-points it is required to set the [bearer token](https://oauth.net/2/bearer-tokens/) in the authorization HTTP header like: `Authorization: Bearer AbCdEf123456`.
 Where the string `"AbCdEf123456"` is the bearer authorization token.

+If no authentication header is present or if the bearer token is invalid, the API will respond with HTTP 401 Unauthorized.

 ## BearerAuth

 |                           |        |